Lopsang Jangbu Sherpa: Spring 1996 Everest disaster

 and sick because [the day before] I am carrying 80 pounds, maybe 75 pounds, from Camp III to Camp IV, I am carrying the team telephone.
 I am also very tired because [on summit day] I take up Sandy together on rope above Camp IV.
 I am too tired, I vomit".

 Late in the day of 10 May, as bad weather closed in, Scott Fischer reached Lopsang, who was waiting for him near the summit.
 Fischer and Lopsang started their descent in bad weather, as Rob Hall and Doug Hansen ascended toward the summit.
 Lopsang sent Fischer down the mountain and waited for Hall and Hansen to complete the summit.
 Lopsang reported that after ensuring that Hall and Hansen had safely summited and started their descent, he quickly descended to reach Fischer, apparently then in some difficulty.
 Lopsang then "physically dragged" an ill Fischer from the South Summit "until he could go no further", and waited together with him and Makalu Gau (a climber from another expedition also caught in the storm) for several hours, until Fischer finally urged Lopsang to leave and descend alone.
 Gau ultimately was rescued by other Sherpas; Fischer showing signs of hypothermia with no mittens on or coat zipped apparently moved no further before he died high on Everest.

 Lopsang's uncle, Ngawang Topche Sherpa, also working on the 1996 Mountain Madness expedition, fell ill and was evacuated by helicopter from Everest just prior to the fateful summit bid, suffering from a severe case of high altitude pulmonary edema (HAPE) and tuberculosis complication.
 Hospitalised, Ngawang remained incapacitated in Kathmandu, never recovered, and eventually died on 6 June.

 September 1996 expedition

 In the fall of 1996, Lopsang returned to Everest as a guide, working for a Japanese expedition.
 On 25 September 1996, a large avalanche erupted during the ascent on the southeast ridge route in the area between Camp III at the top of the Lhotse face, and Camp IV at the South Col, the starting point for the final summit push.
 The avalanche killed Lopsang, sherpa guide Dawa and a French climber, Yves Bouchon.

 Personal life

 Lopsang came from Beding, Nepal.
 He was married, with a child aged five months old, at the time of his death.
-His daughter Lakpa Yanzi Sherpa is currently residing in Kathmandu with her aunt.